Applications of Borel-definable homological algebra to locally compact groups: Introduction

 In this paper all the topological groups, unless otherwise indicated, will be understood to be Polish.
 Particularly, all countable groups will be considered as topological groups endowed with the discrete topology.
 The rest of this paper is divided into four sections.
 In Section \ref {Section:categories} we recall the requisite preliminaries from category theory and abstract homological algebra.
 In Section \ref {Section:groups-with-a-Polish-cover} we recall the description of the left heart of abelian Polish groups in terms of groups with a Polish cover, and develop further Borel-definable methods for derived categories, focusing on the category of locally compact abelian Polish groups.
-In\ Section \ref {Section:derived} we prove that the $\mathrm{Hom}$ functor on the category of locally compact abelian Polish groups has a total right derived functor and a cohomological right derived functor.
-We also present equivalent descriptions of $\mathrm{Hom}$ and $\mathrm{Ext}$ as groups with a Polish cover in terms of cocycles, showing that the classically interchangeable definitions of $\mathrm{Ext}$ remain so in the present context as well.
+In\ Section \ref {Section:derived} we present equivalent descriptions of $\mathrm{Hom}$ and $ \mathrm{Ext}$ as groups with a Polish cover in terms of cocycles, showing that the classically interchangeable definitions of $\mathrm{Ext}$ remain so in the present context as well.
 Finally,\ Section \ref{Section:injective} contains the main results of this paper, leading to a complete characterization of injective and projective objects in the left heart of the category of locally compact Polish abelian groups and of many of its important subcategories.